The FBI Turns to Fax Technology for Secure FOIA Requests

 Feb 10, 2017

-The Federal Bureau of Investigation announced it will implement a new policy in March to no longer accept Freedom of Information Act (FOIA) requests via email.
+The Federal Bureau of Investigation announced it will implement a new policy in March to no longer accept Freedom of Information Act (FOIA) requests online via email.
 Instead, people requesting public records must use fax machines and standard mail in order to communicate with the agency’s records management division.
 The FBI will also accept FOIA requests through an online portal.

-Many think it is a step backwards for the FBI to use “archaic technologies” such as fax.
+Many think it is a step backwards for the FBI to use “archaic technologies” such as fax technology.
 Here at etherFAX, we applaud the FBI’s decision to use one of the most trusted document delivery methods available today.
 Communicating via email has many severe disadvantages and vulnerabilities including imminent threats of cyber hacking and hard-drive or server crashes which can compromise sensitive and confidential data.
 Despite its antiquated image, fax can ensure security, compliance and guaranteed delivery of business-critical information more than email.

 While fax transmissions are hampered by limitations associated with traditional PSTN and telephony infrastructure, etherFAX offers a different approach.
 Leveraging the cloud, etherFAX eliminates the need for outdated fax boards, media gateways, and the complex telephony stack.
 It delivers all faxes via HTTPS.